BABz84/LinkedInAutoDM/README.md

 > Built for developers, by developers.

 ### Disclaimer
-this tool is for educational purposes only and violates LinkedIn.com's TOS.
-Use at your own risk.
+This tool is for educational purposes only.
+Automating interactions on LinkedIn violates their Terms of Service.
+Use this tool responsibly and at your own risk.
+The developers are not responsible for any consequences of using this software, including but not limited to account suspension or termination.